WordPress/gutenberg/packages/components/src/segmented-control/README.md

 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>

 `SegementedControl` is a form component that lets users choose options represented in horizontal segments.
+To render options for this control use `SegmentedControl.Option` component.

 ## Usage